 Property Name RAD Units RAD Conversion Type CHAP Received (Yes/No) Major Milestones Transformation Plan on January 5, 2021.
 HABC submitted demo/dispo application in 2023 and may submit CNI Implementation Grant application in 2024.
 Renaissance at Reservoir Hill 40 RAD PBV or Blend of RAD PBV and PBV No RAD conversion likely to take place after 2024 Sharp Leadenhall 23 RAD PBV or Blend of RAD PBV and PBV No RAD conversion likely to take place after 2024.
 Thompson 22 22 RAD PBV or Blend of RAD PBV and PBV No RAD conversion likely to take place after 2024 TOTAL 1,382 i.
 Has the MTW PHA submitted a RAD Significant Amendment?
-A RAD Significant Amendment should only be included if it is a new or amended version that requires ii.
-If the MTW PHA has provided a RAD Significant Amendment in the appendix, please state whether it is the first RAD Significant Amendment submitted or describe any proposed changes from the prior RAD Significant Amendment.
+A RAD Significant Amendment should only be included if it is a new or amended version that requires HUD approval.